 As per our hands-on tests, this VPN can unblock the US version of Netflix.
 However, the same can’t be said for any other hugely popular media streaming service (except for Disney Plus).
 We’ve tried it with BBC’s iPlayer, Hulu, and Prime Video, but all of those remained unreachable.

 To make up for its lack of media streaming capabilities, IPVanish supports downloading P2P files.
-However, you should keep in mind that this VPN comes from the USA, which means that you need to avoid infringing any copyrights.
+However, you should keep in mind that this VPN comes from the USA, which means you need to avoid infringing any copyrights.
 With this said, our strong recommendation would be to stick to legal torrent websites only.

-Does IPVanish Work with Netflix, Hulu, BBC iPlayer, Prime Video & Disney Plus?
+Does IPVanish Work With Netflix, Hulu, BBC iPlayer, Prime Video & Disney Plus?

 IPVanish works only with some of the world’s most popular media streaming services.
 Based on our tests, this VPN can unblock Netflix and Disney Plus.

-That means that media streaming services like Hulu, Amazon Prime Video, and BBC iPlayer are out of IPVanish’s reach.
+That means media streaming services like Hulu, Amazon Prime Video, and BBC iPlayer are out of IPVanish’s reach.
 This is a fact that IPVanish doesn’t try to hide.
 In fact, when asked about those streaming platforms, the VPN’s support team will advise using split tunneling.

 Which IPVanish Server Works Best for Netflix?